ShahinSHH/COVID-FACT/README.md

 For the detail description of the COVID-CT-MD dataset, please refer to the <a href="https://arxiv.org/abs/2009.14623">https://arxiv.org/abs/2009.14623</a>.

 ## Lung Segmentation
-The lungmask module for the lung segmentation can be installed using the following line of code:
+The lungmask module for the lung segmentation is adopted from <a href="https://github.com/JoHof/lungmask">here</a> and can be installed using the following line of code:
 ```
 pip install git+https://github.com/JoHof/lungmask
 ```